Is Epoxy Food Safe | FDA Guidelines and Safe Uses

 The majority of epoxies can only be used in incidental contact, rather than direct prolonged food contact.

-Heat & alcohol resistance: Even a food safe epoxy may creep or bleed in high temperatures (such as in hot pans) or solvents (such as wine or spirits).
+Heat and alcohol resistance: Even a food safe epoxy may creep or bleed in high temperatures (such as in hot pans) or solvents (such as wine or spirits).
 That is why a lot of manufacturers recommend against cutting or placing hot cookware on epoxy.

-FDA & Manufacturer Guidance
+FDA And Manufacturer Guidance

 • ArtResin (well-known in the craft space) states its resin is non-toxic when used as directed and conforms to ASTM D-4236 safety standards.
 It is also tested for incidental food contact once cured.